springernature/vpat/springerlink.md

 <td>
 Most of the pages found at link.springer.com generally use semantically-correct markup that meets the HTML5 specification for interface elements.
 <br><br>
 Where errors exist, they are usually minor, such as the presence of invalid <code>alt</code> and <code>src</code> attributes in SVG image nodes (ignored by user agents).
-There are some instances of incorrectly-nested elements (e.g. "<a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Flow_content">flow content</a>" wrapped in "<a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Phrasing_content">phrasing content</a>").
+There are some instances of incorrectly-nested elements (e.g. "<a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Flow_content">flow content</a>" wrapped in "<a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Phrasing_content">phrasing content</a>"), also generally ignored by user agents.
 <br><br>
 The SpringerLink website contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>